Homemade Spiced Chai Latte Mix Recipe

 • A gift worth giving – layered in a mason jar with a few decorative whole spices and a handwritten card, this chai latte mix is one of the most requested cottage kitchen gifts from our shelf every winter.

-Ingredients for homemade spiced chai latte mix including black tea, cinnamon, ginger, cloves, cardamom, and powdered milk
+Ingredients for homemade chai latte mix including black tea, cinnamon, ginger, cloves, cardamom, and powdered milk

 Ingredients